bcoromina/freemonad/README.md

- This is an exercice in Scala to understand the FreeMonad concept.
+ This is an exercise in Scala to understand the FreeMonad concept.
  Based on Daniel Spiewak talk: https://www.youtube.com/watch?v=aKUQUIHRGec